Call now for a FREE Consultation

 layers

-In some cases, we may be able to persuade the court not to impose any penalty points on the grounds of “special reasons” as well as being able to look at avoiding a driving disqualification due to ‘exceptional hardship’ provisions.
-If our speeding lawyer can show that a licence disqualification would have a majorly detrimental effect on your livelihood and/or family’s well-being, we can argue against it and seek to find alternative penalties to your “totting up” of penalty points.
+In some cases we may be able to persuade the court not to impose any penalty points on the grounds of “special reasons” as well as being able to look at avoiding a driving disqualification due to ‘exceptional hardship’ provisions.
+If we can show that a licence disqualification would have a majorly detrimental effect on your livelihood and/or family well-being, we can argue against it and seek to find alternative penalties to your “totting up” of penalty points.

 We will be able to advise you on the best legal strategy for your situation.
-In the dropdown boxes below, you will be able to find a wealth of information on various aspects of speeding law and the answers to many commonly asked questions.
-We are always ready to provide the legal insight of our in-house motoring offence experts.
-If you find yourself with a speeding ticket, a court summons, or requisition of a Single Justice Procedure Notice, please call us for a no-obligation consultation.
+In the dropdown boxes below, you will be able to find a wealth of information on various aspects of speeding law and the answers to many commonly asked questions about speeding offences.
+As expert speeding offence solicitors, we are always ready to provide the legal insight of our in-house motoring offence experts.
+If you find yourself with a speeding ticket, a court summons, requisition of a Single Justice Procedure Notice, please call us for a no-obligation consultation.

 "I would just like to thank you for all your help in this matter and for the result."